Print Ready Guidelines Tips and Tricks

 Standard method in the industry is PDF for submitting artwork for printing.

-This is because PDF generates smaller files and, when used correctly, it ensures that all graphics/fonts are properly embedded.
+This is because PDF generates smaller files and, when used correctly, it ensures that all graphics/fonts are properly embedded and therefore there is no movement.

 Enabling them to be printed correctly, no matter which computer you print them from and is ideal if you are creating a multi-page.